Third grade: Canada

 In Canada, the year is called Grade 3, and the pupils are known as "3rd grade".

 France

 In France, children aged 8 join CE2 ("Cours élémentaire deuxième année"), the third school year of primary school.
 It was formerly called "neuvième" (ninth year before Terminale, the "baccalauréat" year).

 Germany

 In Germany, the equivalent grade is 3.

 Greece

-In Greece, the third school year of primary school is referred to as Third Grade of Primary (Triti - Τρίτη Δημοτικού)..
+In Greece, the third school year of primary school is referred to as Third Grade of Primary (Triti - Τρίτη Δημοτικού).

 India

-In India children enter Class 3 or 4 at ages 8 to 9.
+In India, children typically enter Class 3 at around 8 years of age, although the exact age may vary depending on the child's date of birth and the school's admission requirements.
+Class 3 is generally part of the primary education stage, following Classes 1 and 2.
+Some children may enter Class 3 or Class 4 at ages 8 to 9, depending on their previous schooling and the education system followed by their school.

 Ireland

-In the Republic of Ireland, the equivalent is Third Class or Rang a trí (for 9-10 year olds) which is the fifth year of Primary School.
+In the Republic of Ireland, the equivalent is Third Class or Rang a trí (for 9–10-year-olds) which is the fifth year of Primary School.

+Kazakhstan

+In Kazakhstan, the third year of primary school is called Class 3 (3-сынып).
+Children generally enter Grade 3 at 8–9 years old.
+It continues the primary education stage within the 11-year general education system.

 New Zealand

 In New Zealand, this level of class is called Standard 2 or Year 4.
 Children generally start this level between the ages of eight and nine.

 Philippines

-In the Philippines, this levels of class called Grade 3.
-Children generally start this level for females between ages of 7, 8, 9 to 10 and male students between 8, 9, 10 to 11.
+In the Philippines, this levels of class is called Grade 3.
+Children generally start this level for females between ages of 7-10 and male students between 8-11.